rodrigoribeiro09/Pri/MileStone1.md

 | Wikidata | SPARQL queries on Wikidata endpoint | Very structured; easy to link with other datasets via QIDs; can extract multiple attributes | Not all artists have detailed biographies; abstracts are shorter than Wikipedia; requires SPARQL knowledge |
 | Last.fm API | Queries the `artist.getInfo` endpoint to get `bio.content` | Easy to use; provides textual content ready for NLP | Low rate limiting (but manageable if calls are distributed) |
 | Genius API | Queries the `/search` endpoint and retrieves the artist page `/artists/:id` | Focused on artist bios; very rich content | Low rate limiting; requires an API key |

-# 1º Milestone
-## Abstract
-Music information is an important area in modern information systems, with applications ranging from recommendation engines to lyric-based search platforms.
-In this project, we present Tunix, a text-based search system inspired by Shazam, but designed to work without audio input.
-Instead, Tunix allows users to search for songs by typing lyrics, retrieving corresponding tracks, artists, and descriptive metadata.

-The final system aims to provide efficient lyric-based search functionality, offering accurate results along with artist descriptions and related attributes, thereby improving music discovery through text queries.

-## Introduction
-Music retrieval systems such as Shazam have transformed how users interact with music, but they are primarily based on audio fingerprinting.
-In many cases, users may remember a fragment of lyrics rather than the melody.
-This project addresses this gap by creating Tunix, a system that retrieves songs, artists, and related information based on text queries derived from lyrics.

-Tunix will integrate datasets containing tracks, artists, lyrics, and metadata into a unified and searchable database.
-The system is designed to return not only the matching track but also relevant contextual information such as artist biography and related metadata.
-This project contributes to the field of Information Retrieval by developing a structured pipeline for music data collection and preparation, enabling efficient and accurate text-based search functionalities.